-You’re ready to enroll in college and all is well, except for one thing—you have no idea what you’d like to study as a major or choose as a career.
+You’re ready to enroll in college and all is well, except you have no idea what you’d like to study as a major or choose as a career.

 At the University of Iowa, that’s not a problem.
 About 20 percent of new students entering the university each year haven’t made a final choice about their major or their career.
 These students usually enroll in the College of Liberal Arts and Sciences, declaring their major as “open major.”
 They plan to choose a major after taking courses in the General Education Program or elective courses in fields of possible interest.